vjeantet/bitfan/processors/sql/readme.md

 ### statement
 * This is a required setting.
-* Value type is string
+* Value type is location
-* Default value is `""`
+* Default value is `?`

 SQL Statement

-When there is more than 1 statement, only data from the last one will generate events.
+When there are more than 1 statement, only data from the last one will generate events.

 ### interval
-* Value type is string
+* Value type is interval
-* Default value is `""`
+* Default value is `?`

 Set an interval when this processor is used as a input